gradiuscypher/screeps/README.md

 # Tasks
 ## Current Work
+* BUG: find energy source?
+* TODO:  starting from 0 creeps is not great ATM
 * creep refactor - more flexible creeps with more generic systems
 * need to validate that current creep spawning code works well for low energy rooms